 |Pfc.
 Joseph F. McCrea

 Pfc.
-Joseph F. McCrea was born on March 2, 1920, in Benton, Wisconsin.
+Joseph F. McCrea was born on March 2, 1920, in

-1939, to live with his sister and her
+moved to Janesville, in 1939, to live with his sister

-family.
-In 1940, Joe joined the Wisconsin
+and her family.
+In 1940, Joe joined the

-National Guard's 32nd Tank Company headquartered
+Wisconsin National Guard's 32nd Tank Company

 headquartered in an armory in Janesville.

 On November 28, 1940, Joseph went to Fort Knox, Kentucky, the company when it was called to federal service as A Company, 192nd Tank Battalion.
 At Ft.
 Knox, Joseph had trained as a radioman and was assigned to a half track.
 His job was to stay in contact with the tanks.
-The members of the crew members of his half track were Sgt.
+The crew members of his half-track were Sgt.
 Dale Lawton, Pvt.
 Abel Ortega, and at times Capt.
 Walter Write and Lt.
 Henry Knox.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+He made sure that they received what they needed, and Thanksgiving Dinner, before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they readied their tanks to take part in maneuvers.

 On December 8, 1941, just ten hours after the Japanese attack on Pearl Harbor, Joseph lived through the attack on Clark Field.
-That morning, the tankers were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
+That morning, the tanks were brought up to full strength at the perimeter of the airfield.
 At 12:45, planes were spotted approaching the airfield, and the soldiers had time enough to count 54 planes in formation.
 When bombs began exploding on the runways, the tankers knew the planes were Japanese.

 For the next four months, Joe worked with Forrest Knox in ordnance.
 Together they worked to keep the tanks of A Company supplied with working machine guns, gasoline and food.
-On one occasion during the night, Joseph and Forrest were sleeping alongside of a tank.
+On one occasion, during the night, Joe and Forrest were sleeping alongside of a tank.
 A commotion started and Joseph woke Forrest up.
 The two men barely got into the tank when a mortar round exploded where they had been sleeping.

-It also seemed that Joseph was selected by the Filipinos when they found unexploded enemy ammunition.
+It also seemed that Joe was selected by the Filipinos when they found unexploded enemy ammunition.
 The Filipinos were always trying to give him the ammunition that they found.
 On one occasion, a Filipino attempted to give him a .75mm Japanese shell.
 When the other members of his company saw this, they took off for cover.
 Joe, on several occasions, attempted to explain to the Filipinos that the shells were dangerous and that they should get rid of them.